MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/features/repl.md

 #### [Visual Studio for Mac](#tab/vsmac/)
 [![The Xamarin.UITest REPL on macOS Terminal](./images/repl-02-xs-sml.png)](./images/repl-02-xs.png#lightbox)

-> [!NOTE]
-> If the terminal window doesn't appear and you're on Visual Studio for Mac, go to **System Preferences > Security & Privacy > Privacy > Automation**, search for Visual Studio for Mac, and make sure **Terminal** is checked.
+If the terminal window doesn't appear, go to **System Preferences > Security & Privacy > Privacy > Automation**, search for Visual Studio, and make sure **Terminal** is checked.
 If it's off, then the repl tool does not appear.
 Turning it on makes the REPL tool appear.
 [![Allow terminal to control Visual Studio](./images/repl-permission.png)](./images/repl-permission.png#lightbox)

 * * *